 The main role is to help decide which grant applications are successful.

 Peer review of grant applications is an extremely important process; it not only influences the projects and individuals that receive funding, but it also impacts on an individual’s career and the ecological community as a whole.

-Being a member provides you with experience of reviewing grant applications which can boost your CV and our reviewers are likely to have their profile raised via our website, the Bulletin and at our Annual Meeting.
+Being a member provides you with experience of reviewing grant applications which can boost your CV and our reviewers are likely to have their profile raised via our website, our membership magazine and at our Annual Meeting.